Convergence of spherical averages for actions of Fuchsian Groups: Proof of Theorem

-Since the right-hand side tends to zero by Lemma~\ref{lem:L12-conv}, the sequence $Q^{2m-a'}\varphi$ tends to zero almost everywhere and in $L^2$ as $m\to\infty$.
+Since the right-hand side tends to zero by Proposition~\ref{prop:L12-conv}, the sequence $Q^{2m-a'}\varphi$ tends to zero almost everywhere and in $L^2$ as $m\to\infty$.

 We now extend pointwise convergence to all $\varphi\in L\log L$.
-Namely, for a real-valued function $\varphi\in L\log L(Z,\eta)$ with zero average consider $\varphi'\in L^2(Z,\eta)$ with zero average such that $\|\varphi-\varphi'\|_{L\log L}\le\eps/B_{\log}$.
+Namely, for a real-valued function $\varphi\in L\log L(Z,\eta)$ with zero average, consider $\varphi'\in L^2(Z,\eta)$ with zero average such that $\|\varphi-\varphi'\|_{L\log L}\le\eps/B_{\log}$.
 Then almost surely we have

-By convergence for functions in $L^2$, the first term in the right-hand side equals zero, while, by the maximal inequality, the second satisfies Therefore, $\limsup |Q^{2n-a'}\varphi(z)|\le\delta$ outside of the set of measure less than $\eps/\delta$.
-Taking $\eps=1/l\to 0$ and then $\delta=1/l'\to 0$ we obtain that this upper limit equals zero almost everywhere.
+By convergence for functions in $L^2$, the first term in the right-hand side equals zero, while, by the maximal inequality, the second satisfies Therefore we have $\limsup |Q^{2n-a'}\varphi(z)|\le\delta$ outside a set of measure less than $\eps/\delta$ for any $\delta>0$.
+Taking $\eps=1/l^2 $ and then $\delta=1/l $ with $l \to \infty$ we obtain that this upper limit equals zero almost everywhere.
 The convergence in $L^1$ follows from the same decomposition: